-[enactments.]
-Words in bold type in square brackets indicate omissions from existing enactments.
-Words underlined with a solid line indicate insertions in existing Section 1 It is recomme end led that the following definition is inserted:
+[] Words in bold type in square brackets indicate omissions from existing enactments.

+Words underlined with a solid line indicate insertions in existing enactments.

+It is recommended that the following definition is inserted:

 "alter ego trust" means a valid trust but where there may be a justification to disregard the ordinary consequences of its existence for a particular purpose - such as where the separation of ownership and/or control from enjoyment has been debased or is being abused and a party treats the property of the trust as if it were his or her personal property and use the trust essentially as his or her alter ego.